 Please keep glow strands from around the pilot area as this will lead to "arcing" and a malfunction of the pilot assembly.
+Only the large embers provided are to be used, please dispose of any other embers provided.

 Pour the embers in to the burner tray and spread the embers evenly across the tray bed.